lukxsx/2048-ai/doc/week5_report.md

 new array with the contents copied.
 I used this to reduce the mallocs needed in the minimax algorithm.
 Now the same allocation is used when going through all possible moves for max or min.

+I changed the whole structure of the game array.
+It used to be an array of int-pointers that each pointed to int arrays.
+This was a bad option in terms of cache efficiency.
+I changed the program so that the entire game board is stored in a single 16-element array.
+The game board is stored there row by row.
+The performance of the minimax AI increased by 50-80% (benchmarks will be released later).

+The disadvantage is that [][] syntax cannot be used for indexing anymore.
+I made an inline helper function that calculates the correct index in the table with the formula y*4+x.

+Now the table can be allocated from the stack instead of needing millions of malloc calls as in the previous version.

+I changed the type of the game array from int to unsigned int, because there cannot be negative numbers in the game table.

+Time: 6h